top of page

 Demos: How the People Ruled Athens

-(under contract, Princeton University Press; expected fall 2024)
+(under contract, Princeton University Press; expected early 2026)

 "The Secession of the People to the Mons Sacer" by B. Barloccini (1849)